sanand0/til/til.md

 ## May 2025

 - 31 May 2025.
-MicroVMs are like containers but offer higher isolation with slightly higher latency and memory via `kvm` hypervisors.
+MicroVMs like [firecracker](https://github.com/firecracker-microvm/firecracker) are like containers but offer higher isolation with slightly higher latency and memory via `kvm` hypervisors.
 [ChatGPT](https://chatgpt.com/share/683c1251-3f48-800c-95d4-6a3e9a2b63ac)
 - 31 May 2025.
 I was exploring free alternatives to the $4/mo Hetzner instance I use.
 Google offers a free e2 micro instance.
 But it's _much_ smaller than the Hetzner CAX11/CX-22 server I run.
 25% of CPU, 25% of RAM (which is the main problem -- 1 GB is often not enough), slower HDD, 5% of outbound traffic.
 Hetzner remains one of the best value offerings.
 - 31 May 2025.
 Planning to use [pretty-quick](https://www.npmjs.com/package/pretty-quick) instead of [prettier](https://www.npmjs.com/package/prettier).
 It's a wrapper that only fixes changed files based on git.
 - 31 May 2025. [f2](https://github.com/ayoisaiah/f2) is an intuitive cross-platform renaming tool.
 Usage: